Search for ideas, guides and inspiration

 • You could also try adding real objects to the collection, such as some oranges and lemons, a shoe or a kettle.
 We once varnished 5 currant buns to preserve them and the pre-school children loved them until they eventually needed to be thrown away!

-• Another wonderful resource to support sharing and turn-taking and what a fabulous addition to the role play area.
-Children can play independently with the picnic basket, passing each other a plate and sharing out the sandwiches and fruit.
+• Another wonderful way to use resources to support sharing and turn-taking is to setup a group picnic with toy food, plates, cutlery, etc. possibly outside or in your role play area.
+Children can play independently, passing each other a plate and sharing out the food.

-• This basket also provides great opportunities for children’s conversation whilst they handle and talk about the different things in the basket: “Would you like a cup of tea?” is a regular phrase heard in our role play area.
+• This provides great opportunities for children’s conversation whilst they handle and talk about the different things in their picnic: “Would you like a cup of tea?” is a regular phrase heard in our role play area.

 • Because the objects are familiar, they encourage the extension of children’s vocabulary which in turn supports them in developing collaborative play and interacting with each other.